Marvel’s Spider-Man review — Spidey’s best game yet

 Conclusion

-Marvel’s Spider-Man is the best super hero game since Batman: Arkham Asylum.
+Marvel’s Spider-Man is the best superhero game since Batman: Arkham Asylum.
 The swinging, combat, and New York City itself come together to create a Spider-Man experience that is exciting and faithful to the character.
 If you’ve ever been a fan of Spidey, you need to check out his newest digital adventure.

 This is now the best Spider-Man game, taking the crown from Spider-Man 2.
 It is also one of the PlayStation 4’s best exclusives and one of the best super hero games ever.